 The child’s sibling (if the sibling does not reside in the same household as the eligible child)

-Residing with—Unless otherwise stated in this guide, a child is considered to be residing with the parent when the child is living with and physically present with the parent during the time period for which are being requested or received.
+Residing with—Unless otherwise stated in this guide, a child is considered to be residing with the parent when the child is living with and physically present with the parent during the time period for which CCS are being requested or received.

 Teen parent—An individual 18 years of age or younger, or 19 years of age and attending high school or the equivalent, who has a child.